stilt0n/Dependor/README.md

 Having a JavaScript depency parser means I can start writing my own dependency tools.

 Dependor is written in Go, which means it can be compiled and (eventually) make use of concurrency.
-Dependor also _only_ parses dependencies insteaded of a full JavaScript AST.
+Dependor also _only_ parses dependencies instead of a full JavaScript AST.
 This can help prevent dependency parsing from becoming too much of a bottleneck for tooling that uses it as a first step.

 ## How to use Dependor